Bugle: History

 Whole lines of brass instruments were created, including initially examples like the clarion and the natural trumpet.
-These were bent-tube variations that shrunk the long tubes into a manageable size and controlled the way the instruments sounded.
+These were bent-tube variations that shrank the long tubes into a manageable size and controlled the way the instruments sounded.
 One of the variations was to create "sickle shaped" horn or "hunting horns" in the 15th century.
 By the 18th century, Germans had created a "half moon" shaped horn called the halbmondbläser, used by Jäger battalions.
 During the last quarter of the 18th century, or by 1800, the half-moon horn was bent further into a loop, possibly first by William Shaw (or his workshop) of London.
 The instrument was used militarily at that point as the "bugle horn."

 In 1758, the Halbmondbläser (half-moon) was used by light infantry from Hanover, and continued until after 1813.
 It was crescent-shaped (hence its name) and comfortably carried by a shoulder strap attached at the mouthpiece and bell.
 It first spread to England where as the "bugle horn" it was gradually accepted by the light dragoons (1764), the Grenadier Guards (1772), light artillery (1788) and light infantry.

 18th-century cavalry did not normally use a standard bugle, but rather an early trumpet that might be mistaken for a bugle today, as it lacked keys or valves, but had a more gradual taper and a smaller bell, producing a sound more easily audible at close range but with less carrying power over distance.
-The earliest bugles were shaped in a coil – typically a double coil, but also a single or triple coil – similar to the modern horn, and were used to communicate during hunts and as announcing instruments for coaches (somewhat akin to today's automobile horn).
+The earliest bugles were shaped in a coil – typically a double coil, but also a single or triple coil – similar to the modern horn, and were used to communicate during hunts and as announcing-instruments for coaches (somewhat akin to today's automobile horn).
 Predecessors and relatives of the bugle included the post horn, the Pless horn (sometimes called the "Prince Pless horn"), the bugle horn, and the shofar, among others.
 The ancient Roman army used the buccina.